TheNuclearNexus/mal-sports/content/posts/2025-04-18-dukes-grab-game-two.md

 Senior ***Abbie Campbell*** had the first RBI of the game to get the Dukes on the scoreboard in the bottom of the fourth inning on a fielder's choice to shortstop.

-*List*, also recording three RBIs, sent a rocket three-run home run over the right-center wall with two outs in the top of the fifth to take the first lead of the night. *List* entered the circle in the bottom of the fifth only allowing two hits, and recording three strikeouts.
+*List*, also recording three RBIs, sent a rocket three-run home run over the right-center wall with two outs in the top of the fifth to take the first lead of the night. *List* entered the circle in the bottom of the fifth only allowing two hits, recording three strikeouts, and recording her ninth win of the season.
 Sophomore ***Kirsten Fleet*** started in the circle, recording four complete with four strikeouts.

 **How it happened**